utkarsh06542/RTI-Tracking-System/README.md

 This website is build on MVC design pattern using Java Servlet, JSP, Jquery, JavaScript, CSS, HTML.
 Server Language used : JAVA

 About SAIL: Steel Authority of India Limited is one of the largest state-owned steel making company based in New Delhi, India and one of the top steel makers in world.
 With an annual turnover of ₹43,337 crore.
+For more information about SAIL visit "https://www.sail.co.in/"